kevinbarabash/functify/README.md

 This sounds an awful like transducers.
 It is, the main difference is that methods can be called in-line as opposed composing function _a priori_.

-## Caveats
+## Requires

 This approach uses ES6 and specifically generators which aren't supported by many browsers yet.
-The code is compiled down to ES5 using 6to5, but requires a polyfill (25 KB) which includes the regenerator runtime.

-The regenerator runtime can be removed if the code was written with plain old Iterators, but then the source wouldn't be as concise.
-I plan to fix this situation by creating a transform which converts the existing source to a generator free version.
+For full browser support please use [babel](http://babeljs.io/) to transpile your project from ES6 to ES5 when using this library.

 ## Usage

+    let functify = require('functify');

     let numbers = functify([1, 2, 3, 4, 5, 6, 7, 8, 9, 10]);